-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2024

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-40708

-CLIMB BIO, INC.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 20 William Street Suite 145 Wellesley Hills, MA (Address of principal executive offices) 83-2273741 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-Registrant's telephone number, including area code: (866) 857-2596

-Eliem Therapeutics, Inc.

-PMB #117, 2801 Centerville Road, 1st Floor

-Wilmington, DE 19808-1609

-(Former Name or Former Address, if Changed since Last Report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered The Nasdaq Stock Market LLC Common Stock, par value \$0.0001 per share CLYM (The Nasdaq Global Market)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \times Smaller reporting company \times

-Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+EODM 10 O

+FORM 10-Q) (Mark One) Output Ou ERLY REPORT PURSUANT TO SECT ΓΙΟΝ 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 the quarterly period ended Ju 1 4.
+OR □ TRANSIT FION DEPODT DUDSHANT TO SEC ECURITIES EXCHANGE ACT OF 1934 L IKANSI HON REPORT FURSUANT TO SEC For the transition period fro Commission File Number: 00 1-40708 ELIEM THERAPEU TICS, INC. Name of Registrant as Specifie Delaware 83-2273741 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) PMB #117 accumental : (0) 2801 Centerville Road 1st Floor Wilmington, DE 19808-1609 (Address of principal executive offices) a numbar inaluding area anda (Zip Code) Registrant's telephon e number, including area code : 1-8//-ELIEMTA (354-3089) Securities registere ed pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered The of each class Symbol(s) The Nasdaq Stock Market LLC Common Stock , par value \$0.0001 per share ELYM (The Nasdaq Global Market) • n 13 or 15(d) of the Securities Exchange Act of 1934 during the precedi as been subject to such filing requirements for the past 90 days.
+Yes • ile required to be submitted pursuant to Rule 405 of Regulation S-T rant was required to submit such files).
+Yes \boxtimes No \square accelerated filer, smaller reporting company, or an emerging growth pany," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated Non-accelerated fi Accelerated filer Smaller reporting company Emerging growth company with company, indicate by check mark if the rong standards provided pursuant to Section 13(• extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company y (as defined in Rule 12b-2 of the E xchange Act).
+Yes □ No ⊠ As of August 9, 20 024, the registrant had 67,060,163 shares of co ommon stock, \$0.0001 par value per share, outstanding.